 In an agile development process, there is an intense focus on what can be learned from the customer or users.
 An agile security process applies that same intensity of focus to what can be learned from adversaries.
 Agencies should continually retrospect on any failings in security – not just applying patches, but embracing innovative ways to avoid the problem in the future.
 Being agile means having the courage to diverge from the status quo in an effort to achieve the highest performance possible.

 Embrace open source

-Agile technologists and vendors in the open source community are eager to provide solutions to government, but are hindered by the fact that the CDM requirements are behind closed source code.
-If the Department of Homeland Security would publish the APIs and data formats required for collecting and transmitting the required metrics, agencies could more easily benefit from the collective knowledge of open source innovators, gaining access to solutions that reflect the most recent learnings.
+Agile technologists and vendors in the open-source community are eager to provide solutions to the government but are hindered by the fact that the CDM requirements are behind closed source code.
+If the Department of Homeland Security would publish the APIs and data formats required for collecting and transmitting the required metrics, agencies could more easily benefit from the collective knowledge of open-source innovators, gaining access to solutions that reflect the most recent learnings.